-Admission to the programme is subject to the rules described in the Regulations for Enrolment and Deregistration of Bachelor's and Associate's Degree Programmes, Student Charter part 1.
-Information on admission requirements and admission conditions can be found on the Student Portal under 'Services'/'Rights and obligations' and on the external website.
+- 1. Admission to the programme is subject to the rules described in the Regulations for Enrolment and De-registration for government funded programmes, Student Charter part 1. - Information on admission requirements and admission conditions can be found on the external website.